 37. Paris has a Baguette Law

-Final Thoughts on Facts About Paris
+Final Thoughts on Facts About Paris France

 Dig deeper and you’ll doubtless find lots and lots of stories about this old city, dating back to Roman times.
-But even on a very casual level, this city is a traveller’s goldmine of facts, history and beauty.
+But even on a very casual level, this city is a traveler’s goldmine of facts, history and beauty.

 It should definitely be close to the top of any European bucket list, and will no doubt be a life-changing experience for anyone lucky enough to visit.
 I hope you enjoyed these fun facts about Paris.

 I covered all of the costs associated with writing this post.
 However, this Facts about Paris post does includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.